 To be comfortable around friends again, to live more moments like the ones in my camera roll, we needed more wins.

 CBD Oil quiets the storm

 Cannabidiol (CBD) is a major non-psychoactive component of the cannabis plant.
 When derived within certain parameters, it’s legal in every State and it’s popularity as a treatment for anxiety and pain relief has increased widely in the past several years.
 By now, it seems almost everyone with these conditions has at least considered CBD as a treatment option.

-Near the onset of Caroline’s PANS flare, we tried one popular brand of CBD oil but didn’t notice it helping.
+Near the onset of my daughter’s PANS flare, we tried one popular brand of CBD oil but didn’t notice it helping.
 Regrettably, I didn’t investigate enough to realize that different brands / strains can produce very different results.

 Only recently did I learn how to determine what she needed, how to effectively use it, and how extraction methods and terpene profiles make all the difference.

 In this post, I will provide links to the information I found most helpful, share what we’re using, how we’re dosing, and the very remarkable results we’ve seen!

 Whether you’re new to using CBD or new to experimenting with using additional terpenes to increase effectiveness, I hope to provide beneficial information.

 Please skip to a section that matches your experience level or interests and know that all of the clickable links have been thoughtfully chosen as articles I found very helpful.